Isospin symmetry breaking of Cooper-Quartets in nuclei: Abstract

 \section{Abstract}

-The main purpose of this paper is to present isospin symmetry breaking of quartets in nuclear matter using Ginzburg-Landau theory.
-We are going to couple the quartets to the pion-meson field and SU(2) gluons and see what phenomena appear from that.
+We present a new procedure of isospin symmetry breaking of cooper-quartets in nuclear matter using Ginzburg-Landau theory, namely we couple the cooper-quartets to the pion-meson field and $SU(2)$ gluons.
+The paper also describes phenomena resulting from this approach.